 - 1¾ cups whole milk

 - Butter, for the skillet

 - Fresh mint and ground cinnamon for serving

-- Make the strawberry sauce: Combine the berries, sugar, lemon juice, and salt in a saucepan and heat over medium heat until the berries begin to release their liquid and the liquid cooks and thickens, 10 to 15 minutes.
+- Make the strawberry sauce: Combine the berries, sugar, lemon juice, and salt in a saucepan and heat over medium heat until the berries begin to release their liquid and the liquid cooks and thicken, 10 to 15 minutes.
 Remove from the heat, stir in the lemon zest, and cool to room temperature.

 - Make the French toast: Preheat the oven to 200 degrees F. Cut the bread into 1½-inch thick slices.
-In an 8-inch square baking dish, whisk the eggs, milk, cream, vanilla, a few pinches of salt, and the nutmeg.
+In an 8-inch square baking dish, whisk the eggs, milk, cream, vanilla, a few pinches of salt, and nutmeg.

 - Dip each piece of bread in the egg mixture for 10 seconds per side if you want lighter, fluffier French toast, or 20 per side for denser creamier French toast.
 Put the slices of bread on a baking sheet to hold.